 Conventional Point Mutation

 A conventional point mutation mouse model is a knockin mouse line in which one or more nucleotides in the mouse genome are substituted by variant nucleotides.
-This can result in either an in-frame amino acid change of protein sequence or a frameshift mutation.
-Point mutation knockin models are widely used to study the roles of particular nucleotides or amino acids within proteins, and to model human genetic diseases.
+This can result in either an in-frame amino acid change within a given protein sequence, or a frameshift mutation.
+Knockin point mutation mouse models are widely used to study the roles of particular nucleotides or amino acids within proteins, which is directly applicable for studying human genetic diseases.

 With intelligent use of the CRISPR/EGE system, we have developed a process in which we replace the wild-type allele with a modified targeting vector that contains the desired point mutation(s).
-Our teams will help you design a proper targeting vector.
+Our gene editing experts will help you design a proper targeting vector.

 Conditional Point Mutation Knockin